Ras Muhammad National Park: Geography

 The inland area includes a diversity of desert habitats such as mountains and wadis, gravel and coastal mud plains and sand dunes.
 The area also plays a role in bird migration, serving as a place of rest and nourishment.

 Climate

-Ras Mohammad National Park experiences a very dry climate, with only minimal rainfall during the winter.
+Ras Muhammad National Park experiences a very dry climate, with only minimal rainfall during the winter.
 During the summer, temperatures often exceed 40 °C (104 °F) and low temperatures around 27 °C (81 °F).
 Temperatures are mild during the winter, with daytime high temperatures averaging around 23 °C (73 °F) and low temperatures 14 °C (56 °F).